Import data from Amazon Aurora MySQL into Zoho Analytics

 We have plans to fetch the foreign key details from Amazon RDS and automatically link those tables in Zoho Analytics using lookup columns in the future.

 Yes, you can change the datatype of the columns imported into Zoho Analytics.
-However it is necessary that the data-type of your column is compatible with the data-type of the column in your Amazon Aurora database for successful data synchronizations.
-It is always recommended that you change the data type in both your Amazon RDS - Amazon Aurora database as well as your Zoho Analytics database.
+However it is necessary that the data-type of your column is compatible with the data-type of the column in your Amazon Aurora MySQL database for successful data synchronizations.
+It is always recommended that you change the data type in both your Amazon Aurora MySQL database as well as your Zoho Analytics database.

 To remove the setup,